 Example: Kym and Tom lodge an agreement for $3,900 per annum.
 Their current assessed rate of child support is $2,400.
 A clause to their agreement states: 'Upon implementation of this agreement we agree to discharge the outstanding maintenance of $3,500 by a cash payment of $2,000 and to discharge the remaining amount of $1,500'.
 This agreement can be accepted because Kym is effectively collecting the amount of $1,500 to be discharged in a reasonable period of time.

-After a child support agreement is accepted and registered by the CSA, it is binding on both parties.
+After a child support agreement is accepted and registered by Child Support, it is binding on both parties.
 It can only be replaced or varied by another agreement or by one party applying to the Court to have the agreement discharged, suspended, revived or varied.
-However, the CSA can only collect and enforce periodic payments.
+However, Child Support can only collect and enforce periodic payments.
 If the payer fails to comply with other terms of the agreement (such as paying school fees), the payee may register the agreement with a Court and have the Court enforce compliance.

 Child support agreements can be complex in nature.
 Most parties to an agreement want to formalise agreed arrangements that set out payment of child support in a combination of ways.
 This may include payments made to a school for education expenses as well as cash payment or loan repayments.
-In other cases a payer may wish to make child support payments to a value greater than assessed by the CSA.
-In these circumstances, an agreement could be lodged to formally register a specified liability with the CSA.
+In other cases a payer may wish to make child support payments to a value greater than assessed by Child Support.
+In these circumstances, an agreement could be lodged to formally register a specified liability with Child Support.
 Agreed terms of payment considered to be child support payments under the maintenance income test are covered in another topic.